computationalmystic/project4-group6/overview.md

 5. TA can collect assignments by downloading students' submission files

-	-methods to download tables from database
+- methods to download tables from database

 - Methods for querying database

--create file dialog to download the file and save it to a desired location
+- create file dialog to download the file and save it to a desired location

 - Accessing selected submission files from database